 Aware of the allure and danger of limited-time 0 interest, I now have 2 of these cards

 Credit card balance transfer promotions and interest-free purchase offers are a fantastic way to pay down debt quickly and finance big purchases without getting overloaded by interest charges.
 But they also can be surprisingly addictive.

 I know this firsthand.
 In recent weeks, I’ve had a hard time resisting the pull of seemingly free credit myself.

-After getting approved for a BankAmericard Mastercard, I, in three short weeks, applied for another balance transfer credit card with an enticing 15-month 0 percent APR on both purchases and balance transfers.
+After getting approved for a BankAmericard® credit card, I, in three short weeks, applied for another balance transfer credit card with an enticing 15-billing-cycle 0 percent APR on both purchases and balance transfers.

 I knew I probably shouldn’t have applied for another credit card.
 As any personal finance expert will tell you, applying for multiple cards in a short period is usually a bad idea.

 It can be a red flag to lenders and can cause your credit score to temporarily dip.
 (In my case, my credit score is holding up surprisingly well so far – but once the huge $7,000 balance I recently transferred to my BankAmericard is reflected in my credit reports, my credit score will almost certainly go down.)